devops329/devops/instruction/containers/containers.md

 `-i` means interactive (keep STDIN open)
 `-t` means allocate a pseudo-TTY
 `-d` is detached
-`-rm` remove the container when it stops
+`--rm` remove the container when it stops

 ```sh
 docker run -it --rm alpine sh